encryptedtouhid/CXCommenter/README.md

 # CXCommenter: A Visual Studio Extension for Automatic XML Commenting

-CXCommenter is an open source Visual Studio extension written in C# that aims to make code commenting easier and more efficient.
+CXCommenter is a Free Visual Studio extension written in C# that aims to make code commenting easier and more efficient.
 With CXCommenter, you can quickly and easily create well-formatted comments that provide better context and documentation for your code.

 # Installation
 To install CXCommenter, follow these steps: